hambacneggs/frontend-nanodegree-mobile-portfolio/README.md

 #### pizza.html and main.js
 - Rewrote changePizzaSizes function (also removed determineDx function).
 Instead of looping through and styling each div with JS, the new code changes the class on the parent element #randomPizzas and that changes the size of the child elements via CSS (using new styles in style.css).
 - Edited updatePositions to fix the Forced Synchronous Layout.
 Having a reference to `document.body.scrolltop` in the for loop was causing the issue, so I moved it to outside of the loop.
+After review, I also made some optimizations such as using `getElementById` instead of `querySelector`.
+Also moving variable creation to outside of the for loop.